bennychen2004181026/T3A1Workbook/GuangJianChen_T3A1.md

 class Model extends Car {

 /* The constructor() method is for initializing the properties of this object.
 It is called every time a new instance of a class object is created in JavaScript.
-Here this constructor accepts two arguments 'brand' and 'mod' and will make use of these arguments inside the contructor code body.*/
+Here this constructor accepts two arguments 'brand' and 'mod' and will make use of these arguments inside the constructor code body.*/

   constructor(brand, mod) {